 There are a number of reasons to start investing early.
 Chief among them is potential return.
 The average annual return offered by the S&P 500 — a market-capitalization-weighted index of the 500 largest companies in the U.S. – is around 10%.

+That’s considerably more than you’re likely to generate from putting your money in a savings account – even a high-yield savings account.
 That means that while money in a savings account is accruing interest, it’s actually losing value at the same time.
 Investing may help you outpace inflation and give you an extra boost towards your long term goals.

 A brokerage account allows you to make investments through a brokerage firm by depositing funds with them.
 Your bank may already have brokerage options, or you may consider other outside firms.

 The money you put in the account is tax deductible and it grows tax-free while it’s invested.
 That said, generally, you can’t withdraw money from the account until you reach age 59 ½, or you’ll be subject to a 10% early withdrawal penalty.

 Imagine you invest in only one stock and that company folds — if that happens, you’ve lost your entire investment.
 However, if you invested in 100 different stocks, one company failing would affect you far less.
 Diversification, however, does not eliminate all risks, including the risk of loss.

 One way to stay diversified is by investing in mutual funds or exchange traded funds, which bundle groups of stocks together, essentially doing the work of diversification for you.

-Avoiding Emotional Investing
+Avoid Emotional Investing